DGTV11/StudyCopilot/README.md

 4) Cd into the StudyCopilot directory

-5) Get an ngrok account and set up ngrok (https://dashboard.ngrok.com/get-started/setup/macos)
+5) (optional) Get an ngrok account and set up ngrok (https://dashboard.ngrok.com/get-started/setup/macos)

-6) Get a free static domain and replace the text in server-url.txt with that domain
+6) (optional) Get a free static domain and replace the text in server-url.txt with that domain

 7) Install required Python libraries and backages
 ```sh